joshuadanpeterson/typewriter.nvim/README.md

   <img src="https://dotfyle.com/plugins/joshuadanpeterson/typewriter.nvim/shield" />
 </a>

-A Neovim plugin that emulates a typewriter, keeping the cursor centered on the screen for a focused writing experience.
+A Neovim plugin that emulates a typewriter, keeping the cursor centered on the screen for a focused writing experience, and provides advanced code block navigation.

 <div align=center>
 <img src='./demos/demo.gif' height=500 width=600 title='Typewriter Demo'/>